 9. Cigarette Butts Coffin

-This coffin has been made with ten thousand used cigarette butts while its handles are made of cigars.
-It is a full size coffin which is 7 foot long and has 6 sides.
+This coffin has a unique design.
+It is made from cigarette butts and cigars.
+To make the design and main body of the coffin clearly shows how well you can use cigarette butts.
+It is a full size coffin, which is 7 foot long and has 6 sides.

 10. John Runnels Cigarette Chair

-Runnels always produces attractive work and his works are worth looking at.
+Runnels always produce attractive work and his works are worth looking at.
 His cigarette chair made with thousands of cigarette butts was a treat to the eyes.